 But honestly, how would you know?
 If you contacted an inflatables company (or they contacted you), how could you determine with a fair amount of certainty that your project would turn out exactly the way you wanted?

-Based on years of experience and hearing tales from clients who finally came to X-Treme, we have compiled a checklist of things to consider, things to make sure of and things to avoid like the plague.
+Based on years of experience and hearing tales from clients who eventually came to X-Treme, we have compiled a checklist of things to consider, things to make sure of and things to avoid like the plague.
 Using our inside knowledge, you’ll be able to make a more confident decision on the supplier that’s right for you.

 Things To Consider

 While answering “no” to any of these is no cause to sound an alarm, you would do better to work with a supplier who does/offers everything below.

 ☐ Has the company asked about more information of your campaign or the primary use of the inflatable?
 This could have a profound effect on how the inflatable performs, the size, shape and more.